Why are there so many stepfamilies or blended families?

 Consequently, making a stepfamily work is a core concern for a science-based couples therapist.

-James Bray is a clinical psychologist and researcher who has made significant contributions to the study of the modern American stepfamily.
+James Bray is a clinical psychologist and researcher who has significantly contributed to studying the modern American stepfamily.
 In his book Stepfamilies, he argues that the key to making stepfamilies work is having a vibrant, stable marital bond.

 The Gottman Institute’s research confirms Dr. Bray’s findings.
-Clearly, the most significant variable in making stepfamilies work is a healthy, loving marriage.
+A healthy, loving marriage is the most significant variable in making stepfamilies work.

 Making stepfamilies work: The research